scaleway/natasha/docs/CONFIGURATION.md

 }
 ```

-And the `rules` section defines how to transform a packet:
+The `rules` section defines what to do for an incoming packet:

 ```
 rules {

-    # Rewrite both source and destination
+    # Rewrite both source and destination using NAT rules defined in the config
+    # section
     if (ipv4.src_addr in 10.0.0.0/8 and ipv4.dst_addr in 212.47.0.0/16) {
         nat rewrite ipv4.src_addr;
         nat rewrite ipv4.dst_addr;